 CREATE A MEAL PLAN that meets your individual needs.
-It's important to remember to include protein in all your meals and snacks.

-MAINTAIN YOUR WEIGHT At this time, it's important to maintain your weight, even if you're overweight.
+It's important to remember to include protein in all your meals and time, it's important to maintain your weight, even if you're overweight.
 Now is not the time to intentionally lose weight or diet.